ydkmlt84/Maintainerr_docs/docs/Testing.md

 !!! info
       If you need too much more than what is outlined in this page, as far as installing the PR image...maybe you shouldn't be testing such bleeding edge features.
 Anywhere you see `<xxxx-xxxx>`, is considered a placeholder for *variable* information.
 Don't exactly copy and paste what is here, as it won't work without you making some changes first.
-      All of the same applies as far as file/folder permissions from the main [Installation](Installation.md) page.
+      All of the same applies, as far as file/folder permissions, from the main [Installation](Installation.md) page.

 #### Docker Run